flutter/website/src/release/breaking-changes/asset-manifest-dot-json.md

 ### Reading asset manifest information from Dart code outside of a Flutter app

-The tool generates a new file, AssetManifest.bin.
+The `flutter` CLI tool generates a new file, AssetManifest.bin.
 This replaces AssetManifest.json.
 This file contains the same information of AssetManifest.json, but in a different format.
-If you need to be able to read this file from code that is not part of a Flutter app (and therefore cannot use the [AssetManifest][] API), you can still parse the file yourself.
+If you need to be able to read this file from code that is not part of a Flutter app(and therefore cannot use the [AssetManifest][] API), you can still parse the file yourself.

 The [standard_message_codec][] package can be used to parse the contents.